-Zayed Award For Human Fraternity Announces Third Honoree For 2026 Edition: Palestinian Organization Taawon

 Zayed Award for Human Fraternity Announces Third Honoree for 2026 Edition: Palestinian organization Taawon

-Abu Dhabi, United Arab Emirates / January 26, 2026- The Zayed Award for Human Fraternity today announced Palestinian non-profit organization Taawon as the third honoree of its seventh edition.
-The organization will be honored alongside the historic peace agreement between the Republic of Azerbaijan and the Republic of Armenia and Afghan girls' education advocate Zarqa Yaftali during the annual award ceremony at the Founder's Memorial in Abu Dhabi on February 4, 2026.
+(MENAFN- Epress release) Abu Dhabi, United Arab Emirates / January 26, 2026— The Zayed Award for Human Fraternity today announced Palestinian non-profit organization Taawon as the third honoree of its seventh edition.
+The organization will be honored alongside the historic peace agreement between the Republic of Azerbaijan and the Republic of Armenia and Afghan gir’s’ education advocate Zarqa Yaftali during the annual award ceremony at the Founder's Memorial in Abu Dhabi on February 4, 2026.

 Palestinian organization Taawon was selected in recognition of its exceptional humanitarian and developmental work, which touches the lives of over one million people annually across Palestine.
 Since its establishment in 1983, Taawon has invested more than USD $1 billion across various initiatives including education, youth empowerment, orphan care, cultural projects, rehabilitation of historic towns, and community development, including health, agriculture, and emergency humanitarian assistance.
 The organization has implemented over 8,200 projects that support Palestinians - particularly young people - in strengthening resilience, advancing opportunities, and elevating communities economically, socially, and culturally, while preserving Palestinian heritage, promoting sustainable development, and showcasing enduring civilization and renewed creativity.

-Dr. Nabil H. Qaddumi, Chairman of Taawon's Board of Directors, expressed pride in the organization's selection as a 2026 honoree and conveyed his appreciation and gratitude to the award's judging committee, comprised of a global panel of experts in advancing dialogue and human coexistence.
+Dr. Nabil H. Qaddumi, Chairman of Taawon’s Board of Directors, expressed pride in the organizati’n’s selection as a 2026 honoree and conveyed his appreciation and gratitude to the a’ard’s judging committee, comprised of a global panel of experts in advancing dialogue and human coexistence.

+Dr. Qaddumi said that the recognition will provide Taawon with renewed powerful moral momentum and a broader platform to highlight humanitarian and developmental priorities in Palestine.
+He underscored that the international recognition conferred by the award will advance the organi’ation’s capacity to further develop long-term programs in education, health, youth empowerment, and community development.

+H.E.
+Judge Mohamed Abdelsalam, Secretary-General of the Zayed Award for Human Fraternity, said that the selection of Taawon as the third 2026 honoree is a recognition of the orga’ization’s long-standing humanitarian efforts that have safeguarded human dignity and strengthened the resilience of Palestinian society amid highly complex and difficult circumstances.

 The announcement of Taawon as the third honoree for the award's seventh edition follows the award's announcement of the first and second honorees last week, namely the historic peace agreement between the Republic of Azerbaijan and the Republic of Armenia, and Afghan girl's advocate Ms. Zarqa Yaftali.